Striking shipbuilders are losing health coverage in pandemic

 The last strike, in 2000, lasted 55 days.

 Workers are getting prepared for the long haul, looking at other jobs and health care options.
-Others will simply do without health insurance.
+Keeping health insurance through the so-called COBRA program can cost up to a couple of thousand dollars a month.
+Others said they will simply do without health insurance.

 Kelley Hammond, a 58-year-old marine electrician, opted to forgo purchasing insurance and filled a blood pressure prescription Tuesday, before the expiration of the company’s insurance.